Tim Roemer: Diplomatic career

 Ambassador Roemer travelled throughout India during his two years, visiting 17 states.
-He was the first Ambassador in over 10 years to visit Jammu and Kashmir, including a September 20, 2010 visit to the city of Leh to bring relief supplies to 400 rural families affected by a recent flash flood.
+He was the first Ambassador in over 10 years to visit Jammu and Kashmir, including a September 20, 2010, visit to the city of Leh to bring relief supplies to 400 rural families affected by a recent flash flood.

-In May, 2011, Roemer received the Distinguished Alumnus Award from the University of Notre Dame and gave the commencement address to The Graduate School.
+In May 2011, Roemer received the Distinguished Alumnus Award from the University of Notre Dame and gave the commencement address to The Graduate School.

 On April 26, 2011, he announced his resignation as Ambassador and returned to the U.S.

 A press release from the U.S. embassy in India stated ambassador Roemer leaving by June citing family reasons.
-Indian politician Shashi Tharoor wrote that Roemer resigned the post following India's decision to reject two American aircraft manufacturing tenders worth US$10 billion.
+Indian politician Shashi Tharoor wrote that Roemer resigned the post following India's decision to reject two American aircraft manufacturing tenders worth US$10 billion for the Indian MRCA competition.

 Personal life

 Tim Roemer married Sally Johnston of Louisiana in 1989.
 They have four children: Patrick Hunter Roemer, Matthew Bennett Roemer, Sarah Kathryn Roemer, and Grace Elizabeth Roemer.
-Roemer is the son-in-law of Bennett Johnston Jr. and Mary (Gunn) Johnston.
-Johnston is a Democratic politician who served as a U.S. Senator from Louisiana from 1972 to 1997.
+Roemer is the son-in-law of J. Bennett Johnston and Mary (Gunn) Johnston.
+His father-in-law Johnston was a Democratic politician who served as a member of the United States Senate from Louisiana from 1972 to 1997.

 The Roemers are Roman Catholic.
 When in Washington, they attend St. Thomas à Becket Catholic Church in Reston, Virginia.